apache/storm/documentation/flux.md

 ## Topology Config
-The `config` section is simply a map of Storm topology configuration parameters that will be passed to the `backtype.storm.StormSubmitter` as an instance of the `backtype.storm.Config` class:
+The `config` section is simply a map of Storm topology configuration parameters that will be passed to the `org.apache.storm.StormSubmitter` as an instance of the `org.apache.storm.Config` class:

 ```yaml
 config: